 A while back I attended a classic and antique car auction in Toronto.
 I love looking at how others have spent money restoring vehicles—or have found a car owned from new by some elderly lady or gentleman who only drove it to the bank and church.

-The idea of looking at these cars could easily become an obsession for me if I did not regulate my thoughts and actions.
-I simply cannot afford any of the cars to be auctioned off this coming weekend and if I did have the money I do not think I would invest in one of them.
+The idea of looking at cars like these could easily become an obsession for me if I did not regulate my thoughts and actions.
+I simply couldn’t afford any of the cars that were auctioned off—and if I could afford it, I do not think I would invest in one of them.

-Sadly for some people it is a fact that when we come to the end of our journey through this life and are about to depart this world, the ground is level.
-What I mean is that rich or poor, we leave whatever we have behind for others while we pass thorough the valley of the shadow of death alone.
+Sadly, for some people, it is a fact that when we come to the end of our journey through this life and are about to depart this world, the ground is level.
+What I mean is that rich or poor, we leave whatever we have behind for others while we pass through the valley of the shadow of death alone.